ilaev/fullstack-example/fullstack-example-backend/src/Eisenhower.Todo.Infrastructure.EF.MigrationStartup/README.md

-# Migration Startup for EF Core
+# Migration Startup for EF Core for development environment

-Migrations for EF Core will be done through this project.
+Migrations for Entity Framework Core will be done through this project.

 ## Create Migration